dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 require using an exit code of 0 for success and an exit code of not 0 for failures.

-We also recommend producing the the stderr and stdout logs.
+We also recommend producing the stderr and stdout logs.
 The exact filenames of these logs will vary depending on the platform and the workflow language.
 In CWL, they are typically referred to as log.stderr and log.stdout.
 WDL executors on the other hand tend to name these files stderr and stdout with no extension.